diridari/logging-cpp/README.md

     setLogLevel(LogLevel cli, LogLevel file)
     setLogLevel(LogLevel cliAndFile)

 This first function sets the logLevel for the logfile and the cli logging individual.
 The second function set both log levels equals.

 alternative you can use setLogLevel() with int values

     setLogLevel(3,-1); // cli = Message file = none

+or with Strings

+     setLogLevel("Error")

-By default writing to an logfile is disabled until the log level != None
+By default writing to an logfile is disabled until the logfile level != None

 ### Log Levels
 Possible log level with decreasing priority